Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 Once the internal hard drives are removed, they generally have a label on them with a variety of information.
 For each hard drive you remove, perform the following:

-- Somewhere on this label there should be an indicator about the capacity of the hard drive.
+- Somewhere on this label, there should be an indicator about the capacity of the hard drive.
 Grab a pen or marker and circle this information, right on the label.

-- Next, in any blank area on the label, write down a name which will help you identify which computer the drive was in, such as "Mom's laptop" or "Galactus" (or any name which uniquely identifies it among the others).
+- Next, in any blank area on the label, write down a name that will help you identify which computer the drive was in, such as "Mom's laptop" or "Galactus" (or any name which uniquely identifies it among the others).

-Make A List Of All Devices And Their Storage Capacities, And Add Them Up
+Make a List of All Devices and Their Storage Capacities, and Add Them Up

 In a notebook or digital checklist, create a list of every individual device, hard drive, and SD card, as well as their storage capacity.
 Once you begin the process of copying the data from all of these devices, you may only have time to do one device per day or week, depending on how much free time you have, so this list will be used to track your progress.
 Be sure to separate the list of devices by owner, if you'll also be copying data from various devices belonging to others, such as your spouse or family members.